If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 To help determine design placement, I print my designs on paper, cut them out, and then preview them.
 Designs don’t have to be centered in the middle of the hat, so get creative!

-2. Next, to keep from stitching over the flap behind the brim, use painter’s tape, masking tape, or pins to hold the flap out of the way.
+2. Next, to keep from stitching over the flap behind the brim, use painter’s tape, masking tape, or pins to hold it out of the way.

 3. Then, hoop a piece of sticky self-adhesive stabilizer.
-The rougher part of the stabilizer will go on the bottom of the hoop, and the shiny top will go towards the top.
+The rougher part of the stabilizer goes on the bottom of the hoop, and the shiny side faces up.
 When hooping, make sure the stabilizer is taut and evenly hooped.

 Then, use your fingers to pull the inside backing off the stabilizer to expose the stickiness.
 If you have a hard time getting it up, use the pin to help raise the backing.
 No need to remove the backing perfectly, though; just make sure it’s gone from within your embroidery area.

 Go ahead and mark the center of the stabilizer with a pencil, too, to help you line up your hat better.

 5. Position your hat inside the hoop, lining it up the center of the stabilizer with the center of where your design will go.
 It doesn’t have to be perfect.
-(Most embroidery machines allow you to rotate a design and move it around a little to line up with the center of your cap.)
+(Most embroidery machines you to rotate a design and move it around to line up with the center of your cap.)

 Flatten the cap to the best of your ability, pressing it evenly against the stabilizer.
 It’s especially important that the center seam is pressed flat!
-You will likely have some distortion or lost stitches at the seam, so we want to minimize this!
+You may have some distortion or lost stitches there, so it’s important to minimize this.